LhatMjnk/RLFSC-Reinforcement-Learning-For-Sentence-Classification/README.md

    ```shell
    jupyter notebook
    ```
-5. Open the `DRL_SENTIMENT_ANALYSIS_UIT_VSFC.ipynb` notebook to start exploring the project.
+5. Open the notebooks to start exploring the project.

 ### Usage

-The main notebook `DRL_SENTIMENT_ANALYSIS_UIT_VSFC.ipynb` guides you through the process of loading the data, preprocessing, model training, and evaluation.
+The notebooks guide you through the process of loading the data, preprocessing, model training, and evaluation.
 Follow the steps in the notebook for a detailed walkthrough.

 ### Data

+The default dataset is structured as follows:
+- `Processed/`: Preprocessed data.
+- `Raw/`: Raw collected data.

 The UIT-VSFC dataset is structured as follows:
 - `train/`: Training data.